alanng10/class-lang/Doc/SystemModules/a.md

 The system modules include storage and network input and output.
 It also includes frame to get typing and mouse input, and provides drawing classes to draw on image and frame.
-A frame is a window in Windows and Ubuntu.
+A frame is a window in Windows.

 The system modules classes have execute certainty enough to be used in any module that needs high execute certainty.